-Here we only consider the first order under the weak-coupling limit.
-With Eq. (\ref{hamitonian}) and Eq. (\ref{phif}), the final state of the whole system in the interaction picture at time $t>t_{0}+\Delta$ is found to be
+Here we only consider the first order approximation under the weak-coupling limit.
+With Eq. (\ref{hamitonian}) and Eq. (\ref{phif}), the final state of whole system in the interaction picture at time $t>t_{0}+\Delta$ is found to be